skypto/weatherApp/README.md

 ### Author: Skypto

-Super Awesome Weather App that can display the weather for any City
+Super Awesome Weather App that can display the weather for any City This Web application provides the possibility to fetch live weather update from a 3rd party service using an API CALL and display on screen in the Web browser.

 ===

+* v4
+* Possibility to display the processed API data in the Browser.

 * v3
 * Http Request setup.